-The American Academy of Pediatrics recommend that parents and caregivers avoid giving babies food until they are about 6 months old and show signs of readiness, including sitting mostly on their own and having good head control.
+The American Academy of Pediatrics recommend that parents and caregivers avoid giving babies food until they are about 6 months old and show signs of readiness,

 The following tips are important when preparing to feed a baby with homemade food:

 - Introduce new foods every 3 to 5 days: This method makes it easier to identify the source if a child has an allergic reaction to a particular food type.

 - Acceptance can take time: Infants may need to try a new food many times and in many forms before they accept it.
 Keep offering a wide variety of new foods but do not force an infant to eat anything that they do not want.

 - The right consistency depends on the baby’s age: Very young babies who are new to solids need thinner foods, which people can prepare by adding extra water, milk, or broth.
 As a baby grows and begins chewing, they can eat thicker foods.

 - Avoid honey and additives: It is important not to add honey to baby food, as it can carry botulism.
 Baby food should also not contain added sugar or other sweeteners.

 Proper food preparation is important to minimize health risks.

 - thoroughly wash the hands, and then wash the food

 - peel fruits and vegetables and remove pits, seeds, and any other parts that the baby should not eat